Who Holds the Burden of Proof in Personal Injury Cases?

 You should always make a written report if possible as well.
 Following medical treatment, contact an Indianapolis personal injury lawyer as soon as possible before evidence is lost to support your claim or time runs out on the statute of limitations for your claim.

 Not sure which personal injury law firm can help you recover the maximum settlement for your slip and fall case in Indiana?
 Contact the Law Office of Craven, Hoover, and Blazek P.C. at 317-881-2700 to speak with us about scheduling a free consultation with a licensed and experienced slip and fall injury lawyer in Indianapolis, Indiana.
-We represent clients throughout the state of Indiana and can hold meetings over the phone, internet, or in person at our Indy-based office.
+We have also successfully represented premises liability cases for big box stores like Walmart, Lowes, and Menards.

 Related Posts: